Financial-Times/x-dash/components/x-live-blog-post/readme.md

-`publishedTimestamp`| String | Deprecated - ISO timestamp of publish date `articleUrl`        | String | Url of the main article that includes this post `showShareButtons`  | Bool   | default: `false` - Shows social media share buttons when `true`
+`publishedTimestamp`| String | Deprecated - ISO timestamp of publish date `articleUrl`        | String | Url of the main article that includes this post `showShareButtons`  | Bool   | default: `false` - Shows social media share buttons when `true` `topRef`  			| String   | Shows the back to top link at the bottom of posts and navigates to the hashed section of the page.
+No defaults, example `#top`
+`backToTop`  		| Function   | Shows the back to top link at the bottom of posts and manages navigating to `selected top` with a javascript function.
+No defaults.
+Only pass in `topRef` or `backToTop` props to the component.
+Please call event.preventDefault() at the top level of this function.